 QuadSharp Pocket Sharpener

 Maintain your knives in the field to the exact angle you set with your Lansky Sharpening Kit!
-Featuring the same four angles as the legendary Lansky Controlled-Angle Sharpening System, the QuadSharp™ is the perfect portable Sharpening accessory.
-The built-in ceramic polishing benchstone also allows the this pocket sharpener to be used as a fully functional, stand alone sharpening solution.
+Featuring the same four angles as the legendary Lansky Controlled-Angle Sharpening System, the QuadSharp™ is the perfect portable knife sharpener and kit accessory.
+The built-in ceramic polishing benchstone allows this pocket sharpener to be used as a fully functional, stand alone sharpening solution.
 The smallest, most versatile multi-angle knife sharpener available!

 - Four Sharpening Angles: 17º, 20º, 25º, and 30º